 Pesos (PhP750,000.00) every year.

 SECTION 3.
 Who are Disqualified.
-The following persons and entities are
+The following persons and entities are disqualified to

 a.
 Travel agencies and sales agencies of

 members of the Board of any corporation or partners in a partnership engaged in

 the business of a travel agency;

 of its officers, members of the board or partners is also an officer, member of

 the board or partner of a corporation or partnership

 engaged in the business of a travel agency;

 directors of an insurance company who make, propose or provide an insurance